IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Manage Banner Messages
 ~~~~~~~~~~~~~~~~~~~~~~

+Communications to users can be handled via banner messages that are displayed at the top of all pages within your Dataverse installation.
+Two types of banners can be configured:

-Beginning with Dataverse version 5.3 general notifications to all users will be handled via Banner Messages.
-These will be of two types.
-A Banner Message where dismissibleByUser is set to false will be displayed to anyone viewing the application.
+- A banner message where dismissibleByUser is set to false will be displayed to anyone viewing the application.
 These messages will be dismissible for a given session but will be displayed in any subsequent session until they are deleted by the Admin.
+This type of banner message is useful for situations such as upcoming maintenance windows and other downtime.
-This type of Banner Message is intended to replace the Status Message.
-The second type where dismissibleByUser is set to true is intended to be used in situations where the Admin wants to make sure that all logged in users see a certain notification.
-These Banner Messages will only be displayed to users when they are logged in and can be dismissed by the logged in user.
-Once they have been dismissed by a user that user will never see the message again.
+- A banner message where dismissibleByUser is set to true is intended to be used in situations where the Admin wants to make sure that all logged in users see a certain notification.
+These banner messages will only be displayed to users when they are logged in and can be dismissed by the logged in user.
+Once they have been dismissed by a user, that user will not see the message again.
+This type of banner message is useful for situations where a message needs to communicated once, such as a minor terms of use update or an update about a new workflow in your Dataverse installation.

+Note that HTML can be included in banner messages.

 Add a Banner Message::